dgaydukov/cert-spring5/files/spring5.md

 If you need to combine only pointcuts you can use `PointCut` class, but if you want to combine pointcut/methodmatcher/classfilter you should use `ComposablePointcut`.

 We also have `IntroductionAdvisor` by which we can add dynamically new implementations to object.
-One possible application is to check if object data chaned, and call save to db only in this case.
+One possible application is to check if object data changed, and call save to db only in this case.
 Below is simplified example, that determined is method with specific name has been called
 ```java
 import org.aopalliance.intercept.MethodInvocation;